redpanda-data/connect/website/docs/components/inputs/kafka.md

 ### `checkpoint_limit`

-EXPERIMENTAL: The maximum number of messages of the same topic and partition that can be processed at a given time.
+The maximum number of messages of the same topic and partition that can be processed at a given time.
 Increasing this limit enables parallel processing and batching at the output level to work on individual partitions.
 Any given offset will not be committed unless all messages under that offset are delivered in order to preserve at least once delivery guarantees.

 Type: `int`